New Smart Meter Rights 2026 — What Ofgem’s New Rules Actually Mean For You

 What to do:

-Ask your supplier specifically — was the failed installation due to a fault within your control?
-Get the answer in writing.
+Ask your supplier one simple question in writing: “Was this failed installation due to a fault within your control?”
+If the answer is yes, ask for the automatic compensation payment.

 ⚠️ The doubling rule — most customers never know this exists

-If your supplier fails to pay compensation within 10 working days of the breach — the payment doubles automatically.
+If your supplier fails to pay compensation within 10 working days of the breach, the payment can double under the wider Guaranteed Standards rules.

-Real example: Two failed installation visits, compensation not paid within 10 days:
+Example: two failed installation visits, with compensation still not paid on time:

 • Failed visit 1 — £40 + £40 = £80